CyanolabFreiburg/Syntney/README.md

 		File Path to SQLite script
 -o --outfiles
 		path and name where all outfiles are getting stored.
 Folder is NOT created if it is not present
+-x --num_threads
+                Number of threads; default=1
 -c --cluster_script
 		path to the R synteny extraction script
 -r --page_rank